Atlanta Author Jessica Handler Shaped by Life in the South & Grief

 Q: Where do you go in Georgia for inspiration, when you have writer's block?

 A: Driftwood Beach on Jekyll Island is one of my favorite places to daydream, to sketch, and to find out what it is that I’m really thinking about and not yet writing.
 Closer to home, a walk on the BeltLine clears my head.

 Q: What is your favorite neighborhood in Atlanta and why?

-A: I grew up in Morningside, so it’s a sentimental favorite, but I’m a fan of my own neighborhood – East Atlanta – and the intown neighborhoods immediately surrounding it, like Kirkwood, Candler Park, Inman Park, and Grant Park.
-I love the walkability, the diversity, the parks, and the opportunity to shop sustainably.
+A: I grew up in Morningside, so it’s a sentimental favorite, but I’m a fan of my own neighborhood — East Atlanta — and the in-town neighborhoods immediately surrounding it, like Kirkwood, Candler Park, Inman Park and Grant Park.
+I love the walkability, the diversity, the parks and the opportunity to shop sustainably.
 Now that it’s fall, we’re getting into another festival season, which is Atlanta at its best.

 Q: What is your favorite building?

 A: I only get one?
-I’m so intrigued by the overall cultural renaissance at the Goat Farm Arts Center, which was a factory that made cotton gins the 19th century.
+I’m so intrigued by the overall cultural renaissance at the Goat Farm Arts Center, which was a factory that made cotton gins in the nineteenth century.
 Can I add some Neel Reid houses to my list?
 As a kid, I loved the blue and white tiles with the A.H.
 Frost illustrations of Joel Chandler Harris stories that surrounded the fireplace in the children’s room at the now-demolished downtown library.